DMPRoadmap/roadmap-devenv/README.md

  vagrant up
  ```

-5. Your DMP Roadmap development instance is up and running!
+5. Your DMPRoadmap development instance is up and running!
 You can now:
  - Open the running instance with your web browser at:
     - [http://[your_hostname]:8080/](http://[your_hostname]:8080/) (also visible from your network)
     - [http://localhost:8080/](http://localhost:8080/) (only visible locally)